tmssd/kb/docs/Dev/Soft/Vim/index.md

 + `:tab ba` - edit all buffers as tabs

 ##### Tabs

+A tab page is a collection of windows.

 + `:tabs` - list all open tabs
 + `:tabe` or `:tabnew`  - open new tab